All Episodes

 It doesn't.

-This is this is nothing big.
+This is nothing big, Doug.

 Mustard gas, come on.

-The only difference between degraded mustard gas and regular mustard gas is that uh the chemical byproducts are just as fatal.
+The only difference between degraded mustard gas and regular mustard gas is that the chemical byproducts are just as fatal.

 They just don't burn like regular mustard gas does.

-It's basically you hide it out in plain sight, and it looks like something else.
+It's basically you hide it out in plain sight and it looks like something else.

 Well, I think we've searched all that stuff.

-Well, if you use the things and you do it right, remember here's the thing that concerns me.
+Well, if you use the things and you do it right, remember.

-This uh I'm being I mean dead serious folks.
+I'm being dead serious, folks.

 Because this administration has seemed so uninterested in defending its own self on this.